Automating RHEL Registration and Subscription

 Vagrantfile

-incorporates a code snippet for handling registration.
-If you configure your Red Hat Developer account credentials using variablesRHEL_DEV_ACCOUNT
+includes a code snippet for handling registration that utilizes your Red Hat Developer account credentials using variablesRHEL_DEV_ACCOUNT

 andRHEL_DEV_SECRET